 Who am I to write an article on training for bicycling?
-I am a guy who tried to figure out how to train so that I could ride a 1200 kilometer Grand Randonnée, missed some obvious points in the training literature I read, and, independent of those mistakes, I unexpectedly found that my goal was unattainable1.
+I am a guy who tried to figure out how to train so that I could ride a 1200 kilometer Grand Randonnée, missed some obvious points in the training literature I read, and, independent of those mistakes, unexpectedly found that my goal was unattainable*.
 It occurred to me that I might not be the only person on the planet to make these training mistakes and so am writing this article to share what I learned the hard way.
 I have no credentials as a cycling coach, I'm not even a particularly good cyclist, but this article describes what I think I have figured out from my reading, from a couple of years of experience, and by pondering that reading and experience.
 My experience is that of an old man returning to cycling after many years of an inactive lifestyle.
-If this describes you, this is a good thing.
+If this describes you, this post might be relevant to you.
 If not, then you should be even more skeptical of the value of this article to you than you would be otherwise.
-This article is most definitely not intended to compete with the many great books by the likes of Joe Friel.
+This article is most definitely not intended to compete with the many great books by the likes of Joe Friel and John Hughes.
 Rather, this article is intended as something to read before you read real training books.

 Assume you want to ride your bicycle.
 Perhaps you want to race, maybe go professional, even win the Tour de France.
 Or maybe you want to ride your bicycle around the world, or just from Paris to Brest and back.
 Imagine you, like I, got too involved in your work and haven't been on a bicycle or even had a regular exercise plan for many years.
 If you hop on a bike, you probably won't be able to ride very far or very fast.
 If you start riding, gradually increasing speed and distance, you will rapidly get better.
 This is training.
 You might not call it training, you might even belong to the "Just Ride" movement, but it is training.
 You may not do any rides that you call training rides, maybe you just ride events.
 If you ride enough events, that is training.
 Riding, if done regularly but not to excess, makes you a better rider.
 If you are like me, some questions you might have about this process are: